techreturners/ProjectTipsAndWorkflow/README.md

 ![img](img/url.png)

 7. Go back to the terminal and we now need to create a link to the new repository.
 Run `git remote add origin https://github.com/techreturners/expenses-tracker-frontend.git` pasting in the URL for your new repository.
-8. Now we can push the initial code up to the **master branch**.
-This is the only time we'll push to master - just to get the project started.
+8. Now we can push the initial code up to the **main branch**.
+This is the only time we'll push to main - just to get the project started.
 In the future we will work on separate branches (see below).
-Run `git push origin master`
+Run `git push origin main`
 9. Refresh Github and you should see your code
 10. Now follow the below instructions for using separate branches to do your work.
 11. Other members of your team can **clone** this repository in order to work on it: `git clone https://github.com/techreturners/expenses-tracker-frontend.git`

 ## Creating your back-end repository

-Creating the back-end repository will be a similar process to the frontend except we are using the Serverless Framework to create our project template, instead of Create React App.
+Creating the back-end repository will be a similar process to the frontend except we are using the [Serverless Framework](https://www.serverless.com/) to create our project template, instead of Create React App.
+(Again, dont worry if you haven't come across serverless as yet we'll be covering this in the programme)

 1. 1 person in the group runs the command to create the project: `serverless create --template aws-nodejs --path my-project-backend` and `cd my-project-backend`
 2. Unlike Create React App, Serverless does not initialise Git for us so we must do that ourselves.
 Run `git init` inside your backend project.
 3. Create an initial commit
 4. Go to Github and again, create a new repository inside your organisation following the same instructions as above.
 5. Go back to the terminal and create a link to the new repository (as before).
-6. Again, push the initial commit to the master branch.
+6. Again, push the initial commit to the main branch.
 7. Refresh Github and you should see your code
 8. Now follow the below instructions for using separate branches to do your work.
 9. Other members of your team can **clone** this repository in order to work on it: `git clone https://github.com/techreturners/expenses-tracker-backend.git`